 Yes, I was scared and uncertain of what was to come of me, but my husband felt a different kind of fear and uncertainty.
 Despite his valiant efforts at caring for me and keeping me as comfortable as possible, I was getting worse.
 His days were spent digging through countless articles to get to the root of my issue.

-Tim eventually discovered one of the causes of my failing health and the key reason of my weakened state.
+Tim eventually discovered one of the causes of my failing health and the key reason for my weakened state.
 Monosodium glutamate, or as it’s more commonly recognized – MSG.
 This chemical was responsible for my new symptoms, and within minutes of consuming it, I would lose the strength in my body and crumble like a ragdoll.
 For a body with fibromyalgia, it is similar to consuming poison.

 Culprit #2: Lump in the Abdomen

-In addition to the MSG reaction, I had stomach cramps, alternating stages of constipation and diarrhea, bloating that made my stomach twice as big as normal, large amounts of gas, itchy skin, painful joints, insomnia, loss of appetite, extreme fatigue, increased episodes of depression, frequent attacks of anxiety, total apathy, and weight loss.
+In addition to the MSG reaction, I had stomach cramps, alternating stages of constipation and diarrhea, bloating that made my stomach twice as big as usual, large amounts of gas, itchy skin, painful joints, insomnia, loss of appetite, extreme fatigue, increased episodes of depression, frequent attacks of anxiety, total apathy, and weight loss.

 Around the time of the MSG reaction, I felt a large lump in my abdomen.
 It was painful and moved around my entire abdomen.
-After numerous imaging scans several different doctors could not find the source of the lump and attributed it to overactive bowels.
-To this day the mass remains in my stomach and causes pains occasionally.
+After numerous imaging scans, several different doctors could not find the source of the lump and attributed it to overactive bowels.
+To this day, the mass remains in my stomach and causes pains occasionally.

 A Multitude of Ailments

 Over the following ten months, I experienced pneumonia, glutamate sensitivity, Candida overgrowth, parasitic infections, thyroid nodules, a lump in my throat causing difficulty swallowing and talking, histamine intolerances, GERD, constant stomach upset, and a liver overloaded with toxins.
-The multitude of ailments coupled with doctors refusing to help and downright dismissing me resulted in daily anxiety attacks and deep depression.
+The multitude of ailments, coupled with doctors refusing to help and downright dismissing me, resulted in daily anxiety attacks and deep depression.

 Fibromyalgia Affects the Entire Family